mayur-rank/lyson/lyson.md

   > Here value is 100 then end animation for this image is start at 13 sec

-- **timeendoffsetfps:** *timeendoffsetfps is frame value where animation need to end `default: 0`, means animation end at last frame of that part, refers above image)*

-  `"timeendoffsetfps" : "100"`

 - **maskbiteffect:** *maskbiteffect is image animation on music bit, Type of animation is zoom, image change describe in detail (default is n/a)(Only work type -> biteffect)*